Our products

 What is gambas al pil pil

-Gambas al pil pil are one of the most emblematic appetizers in Spanish cuisine: shrimp, olive oil, garlic, and chili pepper, served in a sizzling clay pot.
+Gambas al pil pil are one of the most iconic appetizers in Spanish cuisine: shrimp, olive oil, garlic, and chili, served in a sizzling clay pot.
 But there are important differences between a well-made pil pil and a mediocre one, starting with the quality of the shrimp.
-I'll give you the step-by-step recipe with the tricks that make all the difference.
+Here’s a step-by-step recipe with tricks that make all the difference.

-Gambas al pil pil is a Spanish dish (with roots in Basque and Madrid cuisine) where shrimp are cooked in very hot olive oil with thinly sliced garlic and spicy chili.
-The name "pil pil" refers to the sizzling sound of the oil when it comes into contact with the shrimp.
+Gambas al pil pil is a Spanish dish (with roots in Basque and Madrid cuisine) where shrimp are cooked in very hot olive oil with sliced garlic and spicy chili.
+The name "pil pil" refers to the sound of the oil sizzling as it comes into contact with the shrimp.

-It's a dish served directly in the clay pot, still bubbling, and meant to be eaten immediately.
+It is a dish served directly in the earthenware casserole, still bubbling, and should be eaten immediately.
 The magic lies in the combination of oil flavored with garlic and chili, the perfect cooking point of the shrimp, and the urgency of eating it hot with bread for dipping.

-Despite its apparent simplicity (only 4-5 ingredients), it's a dish where every detail matters: the quality of the shrimp, the oil's temperature, the golden-brown level of the garlic, and the exact moment to remove the pot from the heat.
+Despite its apparent simplicity (only 4-5 ingredients), it is a dish where every detail matters: the quality of the shrimp, the oil temperature, the degree of browning of the garlic, and the exact moment to remove the casserole from the heat.

-They are often used interchangeably, but technically there are differences between pil pil and ajillo:
+They are used synonymously, but technically there are differences between pil pil and ajillo:

 Characteristic Gambas al pil pil Gambas al ajillo